 Multiple-family dwellings and employee housing developments.

-Transmitting stations arid towers.
+Transmitting stations and towers.

 17.32.040 Height Regulations

-2 ½ 35city council.
+No building shall be erected to a height greater than 2 ½ half stories and 35 feet, unless specifically approved by the city council.
 Chimneys, flag poles, atriums, church towers and similar structures not used for human occupancy shall not exceed 40 feet in height.

-Bowling alley, dance hall, skating rink.

-Garages for automobile repair.

-17.32.050 LAND Area, Width, and Yard Regulations
+17.32.050 Minimum LAND Area, Width, and Yard Regulations